 The monumental mass of the Togrul Table

 Togrul’s solid, obelisk-like base evokes a confident notion of fluid stillness.
 Sturdy in its materiality and sculptural in its expression, the gentle dynamism of the rigid polyurethane base is accentuated by the earthy clay finish, carefully applied by hand by master craftspeople.

-The sincere, tactile and diverse character of the surface grounds the space – be it a residential or commercial setting – and the marble top available in selection of finishes ranging from the pared back White Calacatta Marble to the more striking Shiny Patagonia Marble, further enhances the versatile nature of the piece.
+The sincere, tactile and diverse character of the surface grounds the space – be it a residential or commercial setting – and the marble top available in a selection of finishes ranging from the pared-back White Calacatta Marble to the more striking Shiny Patagonia Marble, further enhances the versatile nature of the piece.

 Originally presented amongst the romantic remains of a Roman mansion on the coast of Italy, and now available through Stylecraft in Australia and Singapore, this masterfully curated collection of cult re-editions and new designs effortlessly traverses the plains of the past, present and future.